hannobraun/hanno.braun-odw.eu/content/notes/notebook/index.md

 Yes, I work fast.

 To create a text block, the signatures are sewn together.
-To do that, I needed holes, so next, I marked the signatures where I wanted to make them.
+For that, I needed holes, so I marked the signatures where I wanted to make those.

 {{
     preview_image(